-Trump, Republican senators meet to thrash out wall-funding dilemma
+Trump says Senate unlikely to approve wall funds; shutdown looms

 Before meeting with Senate Republicans at the White House, Trump had written on Twitter that “Democrats now own the shutdown,” despite having said last week that he would be “proud” to shut down the government over the issue of border security and “I’ll be the one to shut it down.”

-“If the Dems vote no, there will be a shutdown that will last for a very long time,” he said in another tweet before meeting with Republican senators.
+“If the Dems vote no, there will be a shutdown that will last for a very long time,” he said in a tweet.

 Senate Democratic Leader Chuck Schumer refused to take the blame.